H3licopter/beanstalk/DEV_NOTES.md

 - Create base BS css file for basic additional syling

 ## JS / WASM
 - Mostly just compile to JS, then add wasm module for heavy lifting tasks and proper types.
+Too complex to try and compile too much dynamically to WASM format directly without building in LLVM or something that is too bloated.

 ## SYNTAX
 - number types will be a single letter followed by the max size. u32, i8, f64, d63 (fixed point decimal with 63 decimal places).